 Right now, I am starting to work on exhibition proposals for museums and galleries; most likely the exhibitions will incorporate huge photographs, big enough to convey the sense of actual scale of the place, as well as multimedia components which I have just begun to consider.
 While at some point a large, final book is an obvious way to share this work, in the meantime I am brainstorming concepts for smaller books in the interim – stay tuned!

-Explore Doskow’s Work Further
+Explore Jade Doskow Photographer-in-Residence Work Further

 - Jade Doskow: Freshkills, A New Exhibition Hosted By Tracey Morgan Gallery

 - How the World”s Largest Garbage Dump Evolved Into a Green Oasis – The NY Times

 - New York City’s New Utopia – Jade Doskow Captures Freshkills Park from All Angles

 - Finding Utopia in ‘Apocalyptic Hudson River School Painting’ – The NY Times